 The type system for the target calculus is the classic intersection type discipline.
 It is used to give the type-theoretic characterization of syntactic properties of the lambda calculus \cite{jix62}\cite{ftj70}.
 The most significant property of the discipline is the subject-expansion.
 Namely, if $M\rightarrow N$ by $\beta$-reduction and $N$ has type $\tau$, then $M$ has type $\tau$, too.
 Later van~Bakel simplified the system introducing the strict type assignment \cite{bkw61}.

-It is, however, inconvenient to use the type systems in the literature as they actually are, by the following two reasons.
-First the target calculus has $\eta$-reduction.
+It is, however, inconvenient to use the type systems in the literature as they are, by the following two reasons.
+First, the target calculus has $\eta$-reduction.
 The system by van~Bakel is not sound with respect to the $\eta$-reduction \cite[p.~145]{bkw61}.
 Despite this, we want to take the benefit of the strict type assignment of that system.
-So we revive the inheritance rule that has been eliminated in van~Bakel's.
-Second our target calculus has sorts.
-In case we utilize the subject expansion, the induced typing must follow the constraints imposed by the sorts.
-It is not immediate how to ensure it if we take results in the literature.
+So we revive the subsumption rule that has been eliminated in van~Bakel's.
+Second, our target calculus has sorts.
+The typing induced by the subject expansion must follow the constraints imposed by the sorts.
+It is not ensured if we use the results in the literature.

 One of the simplest ways to clear the obstruction is to tailor a system from fabric, not by the adjustment of ready-made results.
 We develop the intersection type system of the target calculus from scratch.
 We follow the standard argument, but take care of sorts.
-A similar approach is taken by van~Bakel et al.~to build a filter model for the call-by-name $\lambda\mu$-calculus \cite{qws80} Verification of properties is sketched in Appendix \ref{ada92}.
+A similar approach is taken by van~Bakel et al.~to build a filter model for the call-by-name $\lambda\mu$-calculus \cite{qws80}.
+The sketch of argrument is summarized in Appendix \ref{ada92}.

-3ex
+0ex

 \begin{nota} As a special atomic type we prepare $\dbot$.
 We write $\neg(\hbox{-})$ in place of $(\hbox{-})\rightarrow\dbot$.
 To separate strict types from types, we write underbars for types. \end{nota}